brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

 ## Language

-First, as with [@P2484R0], I'm referring to `operator template` as a template representation function.
-A class type `T` can provide an `operator template` that must be `consteval`, with one of two forms:
+First, as with [@P2484R0], I'm referring to `to_meta_representation` as a template representation function.
+A class type `T` can provide an `to_meta_representation` that must be `consteval`, with one of two forms:

-1. It returns `void`, in which case every base class and non-static data member shall have structural type and none of them shall be `mutable`.
+1. It is a possibly-mutable function that returns `void`, in which case every base class and non-static data member shall have structural type and none of them shall be `mutable`.
-2. It returns some value `R` such that:
+2. It is a `const` function that returns some value `R` such that:
     a. `R.data()` is convertible to `std::meta::info const*`, `R.size()` is convertible to `size_t`, and `static_cast<std::meta::info const*>(R.data())[i]` shall be valid for all `0 <= i < static_cast<size_t>(R.size())`, and
-    b. `T(std::meta::from_template, R)` is a valid expression (where `std::meta::from_template` is a value of tag type `std::meta::from_template_t`).
+    b. `T::from_meta_representation(R)` is a valid expression that yields a prvalue of type `T`.

-As with [@P2484R0], I think I still want this function to be non-user-invocable.

 Second, we introduce the concept of template argument normalization and allow string literal template arguments: